Siamese Image Modeling for Self-Supervised Vision Representation Learning

-Our work demonstrates that ID methods can be further boosted on downstream object detection tasks.
-The key point is to apply supervision on the dense representations of the input image.
-In doing so, \name\ outperforms the original ID methods by $\sim 2$ points on a strong detection baseline.
+Some previous ID works~\cite{liu2020self,wang2021dense, xie2021propagate, li2021efficient,wei2021aligning,xiong2021self} have tried to introduce dense supervision to enhance local features.
+They employ different techniques to build dense correspondence between two views, including using Earth Mover's Distance~\cite{liu2020self}, matching feature similarity~\cite{wang2021dense,li2021efficient}, finding nearest neighbors~\cite{xie2021propagate}, using extra region proposal or flow modules~\cite{xiong2021self}.
+However, these works either only focus on detection result, or rely on an extra global loss to improve linear probing result, which still requires to find a trade-off between semantic alignment and spatial sensitivity.

-\textbf{Masked Image Modeling (MIM).~} Masked image modeling intends to reconstruct image content from a masked image, which is motivated by the masked language modeling in NLP~\cite{devlin2018bert,radford2018improving,radford2019language,brown2020language}.
+Our work display for the first time that only using a dense loss is enough to learn these two properties well at the same time.
+Unlike previous methods, we utilizes the relative positions between two views to strictly align the spatial correspondence.
+In doing so, \name\ outperforms the original ID methods by a large margin on a strong detection baseline.

-iGPT~\cite{chen2020generative} first tries to reconstruct image pixels.
+\textbf{Masked Image Modeling (MIM).~} Masked image modeling intends to reconstruct image content from a masked image, which is motivated by the masked language modeling in NLP~\cite{devlin2018bert,radford2018improving,radford2019language,brown2020language}. iGPT~\cite{chen2020generative} first tries to reconstruct image pixels.
 ViT~\cite{dosovitskiy2020image} has also tried to predict the mean color of the masked patch.
 However, these preliminary attempts are not competitive with their supervised counterparts.
 BEiT~\cite{bao2021beit} reveals the power of MIM by predicting visual tokens from a pre-trained discrete VAE~\cite{ramesh2021zero}.
-MAE~\cite{he2021masked} successfully performs pre-training via predicting raw pixels for the first time.
-It shows that the key point is to use a high masked ratio due to the high spatial redundancy of images.
+MAE~\cite{he2021masked} successfully performs pre-training via predicting raw pixels.
+It shows that the key point is to use a high masked ratio due to the high spatial redundancy.
 After that, different works~\cite{dong2021peco,wei2021masked,el2021large,baevski2022data2vec,chen2022context} continue to push the limit by improving the quality of prediction targets.
 Some works~\cite{wei2021masked,baevski2022data2vec} have shown that it is more effective to predict features rather than raw pixels for learning representations.

 Unlike ID methods, MIM methods excel in transfer learning with full model fine-tuning with Vision Transformers, but lack good linearly-separated representations~\cite{he2021masked}.
 For example, given enough training epochs, BEiT~\cite{bao2021beit} and MAE~\cite{he2021masked} can surpass other pre-training paradigms on detection tasks.
 However, under few-shot scenes, MIM methods are not as data-efficient as ID methods because of their poor linear separability~\cite{assran2022masked}.